 Call today to consult with an experienced military defense lawyer.

-Army, Navy, Marine Corps, Air Force, and Coast Guard personnel deserve the best military defense lawyers possible to represent them at their court-martial or administrative separation (ADSEP) proceeding.
+Army, Navy, Marine Corps, Air Force, and Coast Guard personnel deserve the best military lawyers possible to represent them at their court-martial or administrative separation (ADSEP) proceeding.

 Carlisle Barracks Military Installation

 Carlisle Barracks is a US Army facility in Carlisle, Pennsylvania.
 It is the second oldest military base in the United States and is in the small city of Carlisle in Pennsylvania.

 Carlisle Barracks is the nation’s second-oldest active military base and is located in Cumberland County, southern Pennsylvania, about 20 miles south of Harrisburg.
 It was founded in 1757 as the second oldest army base in the United States, after the Hessian Powder Magazine, which was built on the site in 1777.

 The site was burnt down by the Confederate Army in 1863 and housed the controversial Carlisle Indian School.
 The famous sportsman Jim Thorpe and 10,000 other Native American children attended the school on the grounds of the renowned US.
 Army War College from 1879 to 1918.
 The barracks was also home to the Indian Industrial School, which American football semi-pro Jim Thorpe attended.

 - Annville PA Military Defense Lawyers